Envek/owddm-ruby-in-japan-vs-world/slides.md

  - Ruby is behind Python, Java, and Go[^2]

-   Ranked 8th in popularity
+   Ranked 8th in popularity (21th worldwide by [TIOBE](https://www.tiobe.com/tiobe-index/))

  - And isn't highest paid one too

-   With salaries ranked 9th from ¥4.1 M per year
+   With salaries ranked 9th from ¥4.1M per year

 </div>
 </div>